 A: You can charge your electric car via a wall box at home, installed professionally via an authorised installer.
 A respected company will guide you through this process.
 As well as this, you can charge your car at a public charging station anywhere in the country.
 The UK’s network of rapid chargers is growing constantly, so you can simply park up and top up wherever you are.

 A: Once charging is initiated and the car’s battery is warmed up, the flow of kilowatts typically increases to the vehicle’s maximum input.
-The charger will sustain this rate for as long as possible, though it may drop to a more moderate speed if the vehicle tells the charger to slow down as not to compromise battery life.
+The charger will sustain this rate for as long as possible, though it may drop to a more moderate speed if the vehicle tells the charger to slow down, to ensure the battery life is not compromised.
 Once an EV’s battery reaches a certain level of its capacity, usually 80%, charging essentially slows to what would then become Level 2 operation.

 A: As part of its Future Energy Scenarios report, the National Grid predicted that the increasing use of electric cars may require the grid to deliver an additional 30% of energy compared with existing peak levels.
 To meet this demand, the grid is expected to work with charging infrastructure and electric vehicles to try to ensure most charging takes place at off-peak times.